Wondering when to start buying baby stuff during pregnancy? Learn the best time to start shopping for certain items like clothes and diapers.

 - Start saving money.
 If you’re not sure what to buy, you can still start saving money now for the eventual time you do.
 Find out how much the items generally cost, then start saving a set amount each month.

 - Research and learn about particular items and how to use them.
-For instance, compare which types of stroller, safety issues, how to use these items or eco-friendly versions of baby items.
+For instance, compare types of strollers, how to use these items, or eco-friendly versions (like cloth diapers instead of disposable).
 That way, once you can and want to start buying, you have the money and information to do so.

 What to consider when deciding when and what to buy